wangziqi2013/wangziqi2013.github.io/_posts/2018-05-28-Hybrid-Norec.markdown

 transaction begin and commit/abort.
 On HTM pre-commit, it subscribes to the STM counter, and checks whether its value is zero.
 If it is the case, then HTM transactions avoid reading and spinning on the commit counter, and directly commit.
 Any change of the STM counter between the subscription and the commit instruction will abort the HTM transaction.

+The second optimization removes pre-commit validation for read-only HTM transactions.
+Each transaction has a thread-local read only flag.
+It is initialized to false when HTM transaction begins.
+HTM transactions store instructions are instrumented to set the flag to true.
+On HTM pre-commit,